What is Corporate Giving?

 Examples of Expanded Nonprofit Eligibility

-The Caterpillar Foundation offers a year-round matching gift program at a 1:1 ratio, and each employee can request an annual combined total maximum match of $2,000 per calendar year.
+The Caterpillar Foundation offers a year-round matching gift program at a 1:1 ratio, and each employee can request an annual combined total maximum match of $10,000 per calendar year.

 Pioneer Natural Resources is an independent oil and gas exploration and production company.
-The company previously only matched donations to higher education institutions, but in recent years, they have expanded to also match donations to all 501(c)(3) nonprofits.
+The company previously only matched donations to higher education institutions, but in recent years, they have expanded to also match donations to most 501(c)(3) nonprofits.

 Pioneer Natural Resources will match a maximum of $5,000 at a 1:1 ratio per year for active employees.